What's a “drive,” or “volume?”

 sudo chmod ugo+r $VOLUME_MOUNTPOINT/.uuid

-On macOS (with homebrew):
+On older macOS (with homebrew):

 brew install ossp-uuid